 Can the at-home teeth aligners offered by Smilelove, Candid and SmileDirectClub replace braces for straightening your teeth?
-Do they really offer similar results to orthodontic work, and at what kind of discount are we talking about?
-If your teeth have always been a bit crooked or you’ve noticed them shift over time, read on to see which of these low-cost options could work for you.
+Do they really offer similar results to orthodontic work, and at what discount?
+If your teeth have always been a bit crooked or you’ve noticed them shifting over time, read on to see which of these low-cost options could work best for you.

 Some quick background on teeth aligners

 Image Source: Candid

 It wasn’t long ago that heading to an orthodontist and shelling out tens of thousands of dollars for braces was the only real way to straighten teeth.
 This was often a multi-year investment that, for anyone who remembers wearing head-gear or bite-correcting bright rubber bands, involved a ton of pain and embarrassment.

 But then dentists and orthodontists innovated by developing clear aligners that showed results faster than a mouth full of metal.
 Invisalign® grew exceedingly popular (and remains so!) as doctors lined up for certification courses and began selling the miracle of invisible braces to patients all around the world.